 In August, 2017 the University of Louisiana launched a brand new, yet somehow familiar look; one that continues to impress faculty, staff, alumni, and current students.
 The University continued to struggle to find its identity after facing a name-change in 2000, and a mascot change in 2005.
 The rebrand managed to speak not only to current students, but resonated with the alumni and community base who said they often felt “forgotten.”
 The ULM Office of Marketing & Communications began working on the rebrand in 2015 and completed the entire process in-house with a meager budget and office staff of only seven members.
 The office kicked-off the rebrand with “The Big Reveal” of a new logo and has enjoyed success as the entire rebrand process continues to be well-received.

-Dr. Julia Letlow, Director of Marketing & Communications, University of Louisiana Monroe
+Dr. Julia Letlow, Executive Director of External Affairs & Strategic Communications, University of Louisiana Monroe

 Navigating the Dichotomies of Higher Education Advancement

 Friendraising vs. Fundraising.
 Alumni vs. dollars.
 Many gifts vs. large gifts.
 Cultivation vs. solicitation Building for a new generation of alumni donors vs. working with alumni who can make large gifts now.
 How can we develop high-level strategies and operational steps that simultaneously and adequately address the seemingly opposing currents in our advancement operations?
 It can be frustrating and difficult or exhilarating and rewarding.
 We will discuss the dichotomies that all advancement shops face and how to manage them advantageously.

 Mr. Jesse Pisors, Vice President for Advancement & External Relations, University of Houston – Victoria